Due to a power outage, the 201 E. Colfax building of CDE will be closed on Monday, Nov. 11.

 You are here

 The frequently asked questions are grouped into categories for easier navigation.
-If you don't see your question, please submit it and it will be added to the page.

 This section continues to be updated.
 Please check back often for additional information!

 In May 2010, the Colorado Legislature passed and Gov. Bill Ritter signed S.B.
 10- 191, which changes the way principals, teachers and specialized service professionals are supported and evaluated in Colorado.
 Among other requirements, the bill requires that at least 50 percent of a teacher's evaluation be based on the academic growth of their students, at least 50 percent of a principal's evaluation be determined by the academic growth of the students in the principal's school and at least 50 percent of a specialized service professional's evaluation be based on measures of student outcomes.
 Additionally, the new requirements include opportunities for reflection, review, professional development and growth.
 As a result, annual evaluations will now be required for all teachers, principals and specialized service professionals.
 Also, statewide Quality Standards defining what it means to be an effective educator have been developed and must be implemented.
 For teachers, non-probationary status will now be earned after three consecutive years of demonstrated effectiveness and non-probationary status will be lost after two consecutive years of ineffective ratings.